-But I can't complain too much: I'm lucky enough to have been able to go diving in the Philippines at the end of February 2020, when the coronavirus was not yet a barrier to travel.
-At that time, however, the Chinese and Koreans were already unable to travel.
-This had a huge impact on the tourism sector in the Philippine archipelago, where they represented a large share of the clientele.
+But I can't complain too much: I'm lucky to have been able to go diving in Philippines late February-early March 2020, when the coronavirus was not yet a barrier to travel.
+At that time, however, Chinese and Koreans were already unable to travel.
+This had a huge impact on the tourism sector in the Philippine archipelago, where they represented a large part of the clientele.

-Having travelled to Asia in the past during the outbreak of SARS (Severe Acute Respiratory Syndrome), I wasn't worried about going for a new diving trip at all.
-I wasn't shocked that my temperature was being monitored or that people were wearing masks at the airport.
-The mask is a "normal" accessory in Asia, it's a habit people have acquired for a long time.
-They wear one willingly as soon as they have a cold so as not to contaminate others, or to protect themselves from pollution in big cities.
+Having already traveled to Asia in the past during the SARS (Severe Acute Respiratory Syndrome)I was not more worried than that about going diving.
+I wasn't shocked that my temperature was checked or that people were wearing masks at the airport.
+The mask is a "normal" accessory in Asia, it is a habit acquired a long time ago.
+We wear one whenever we have a cold to avoid contaminating others, or to protect ourselves from pollution in the big cities.

-My stay in itself went smoothly, the coronavirus did not prevent me from diving, then I returned to France with no worries...
-Just before the lockdownin Manila on March 15, 2020, just before the lockdown in France. 😅 Many other holidaymakers were not so lucky and found themselves stranded abroad, waiting for a repatriation flight.
+My stay in itself went smoothly, the coronavirus didn't prevent me from diving, and then I returned to France without any worries...
+Just before the confinementManila on March 15, 2020, just before the lockdown at home. 😅 Plenty of other vacationers weren't so lucky, and got stuck overseas, waiting for a flight home.

 I am nostalgic for those moments of absolute wonder when I immerse myself with my camera on a reef teeming with life.
-I miss that exhilarating feeling of freedom when I am far from home, at the end of the world.
-And I miss this inexhaustible pleasure to discover new horizons, to confront myself with a culture different from mine...
+Of this exhilarating feeling of freedom when I am far from home, at the end of the world.
+And the inexhaustible pleasure of discovering new horizons, of confronting a culture different from my own...

-Like a lot of people I am trying to reduce my carbon footprint in my daily life (in food, energy, transportation).
+Like many people, I try to reduce my carbon footprint in my daily life (in food, energy, transportation).
 But for my diving trips, it's more complicated.
-For me, underwater photography is a passion, not just a hobby that can be replaced by another one, and I'm well aware that I'm not ready to sacrifice that.
+For me, underwater photography is a passion, not just a hobby that can be replaced by another one, and I am well aware that I am not really ready to sacrifice that.